RWS/languagecloud-api-docs/articles/Extensibility/docs/development/App-Versioning.md

 ## Versions in Trados

 When registering the app, the descriptor is saved in Trados as the initial version.
 The [descriptor](../../App-API.v1.json/paths/~1descriptor/get) includes a `version` field, which indicates the app's version.
 This version number should be incremented each time changes are made to the descriptor (such as endpoints or naming) to ensure Trados detects the new version.
-Newly detected versions are added alongside existing ones.
+Only descriptors with higher version numbers are detected and added alongside existing ones.
 This enables the installed instances to be associated with a particular version of the app.

 Throughout an app's lifespan, it can be installed in various versions across different tenants.
 For instance, one tenant might install version 1.0.1, another 1.0.2, and a third 1.0.3.
 Although they expect to use the app at these particular versions, if no special actions are taken by the developer, they will probably all be using the same instance, which probably has a single implementation and does not take into consideration the expected version.